synapticloop/tmpdb-data/data/documentation/1-getting-involved.md

 # Welcome to the Mechanical Pencil Database _(data section)_

-This repository contains data on collected mechanical pencils
+This repository contains data on collected mechanical pencils, which can then be used to render various outputs (thing `svg`, `png`, `pdf`, etc.).

+The file format is JSON

 ## Getting involved